UrbanInstitute/urbanschemes/README.md

 ## Examples
 The example plots in this section show how to utilize `urbanplots` when creating common plot types.
 These examples do not capture all possibilities, but cover some common plotting choices.
 Throughout this section, refer to inline code comments following `//` for brief explanations.

+These examples use datasets included with a Stata installation.
+After loading one of these datasets, use `notes` to see some documentation, if available.

+Note that there is some loss of quality in the embedded images below - refer to the image files included in this repository for better quality.

 ### Bar/Column Plot
 The following bar charts visualize population by US region using the `census` dataset included with a Stata installation.